What Is Day Trading?

 Day traders are a particular breed of individual, mainly looking at quick, volatile and short-term opportunities.
-In having this approach, and especially in having to deal with the intraday volatility the markets offer, day traders often have a set strategies they use in entering and exiting trades.
-So of the main types of these strategies are listed below.
+In having this approach, and especially in having to deal with the intraday volatility the markets offer, day traders often have a set of strategies they use in entering and exiting trades.
+So of the main types of these day trading strategies are listed below.

-This type of trading requires you to have a broker which firstly provides you access to such high execution speeds, otherwise the opportunity your algorithm has spotted would not be triggered, and will end up on the wrong side of the desired trade.
+This type of trading requires you to have a broker which firstly provides you access to such high execution speeds, otherwise, the opportunity your algorithm has spotted would not be triggered, and will end up on the wrong side of the desired trade.

 Fundamental day traders usually look at forecasted news announcements via an economic calendar to spot events they feel will move markets.
-Economic calendars show day traders daily events that are to occur , and the potential impact they will hold on a certain region.
+Economic calendars show day traders daily events that are to occur, and the potential impact they will hold on a certain region.
 There are 3 types of news levels in terms of impact.
 High, Medium and Low.
 The higher the level of impact the greater the level of volatility meaning the greater the potential of the opportunity.

-In being a news trader, you will be exposed to a significant level of uncertainty, meaning that you will need to be careful of widening spreads which would either see you enter or exit a trade prematurely.
+In being a news trader, you will be exposed to a significant level of uncertainty, meaning that you will need to be careful of widening spreads that would either see you enter or exit a trade prematurely.

-Scalpers are similar to high frequency traders minus the algorithms.
-Day traders who identify as scalpers, usually look for several low returning trades through the trading days, and usually do so whilst looking at short-term charts, between 1 minute – 30 minute time frames.
+Scalpers are similar to high-frequency traders minus the algorithms.
+Day traders who identify as scalpers, usually look for several low returning trades through the trading days and usually do so whilst looking at short-term charts, between 1 minute – 30 minute time frames.
 In order to be a scalper you will likely require a significant amount of your own time dedicated to open and manually close trades, so this may not be efficient for those who have other commitments.
-Not every broker allows scalping however, so if this is a strategy you would want to follow, it is key you ensure that your broker doesn’t have restrictions on scalping.
+Not every broker allows scalping, however, so if this is a strategy you would want to follow, it is key you ensure that your broker doesn’t have restrictions on scalping.

-How to be a Day Trader?
+How to Be a Day Trader?

 This is the easy part, anyone can be a day trader.
-They key here is to identify and put a plan together on what you are hoping to achieve.
+The key here is to identify and put a plan together on what you are hoping to achieve.
 Once you have identified your overall plans and aims, it is then down to you to pursue them using the below points as a guiding light.

 In having an aim or objective the first step would be to have a plan in place which can be used in trying to see this achieved.
-This strategy will be firstly what type of trader will you like to be, fundamental, technical, scalper, high frequency etc. What markets would you want to be trading?
+This strategy will be first what type of trader will you like to be, fundamental, technical, scalper, high frequency etc. What markets would you want to be trading?
 How many trades would you be placing on a daily basis?
-Answering these questions will give way to you know not only what you want to achieve, but also, knowing the process in which you will follow to do so.
+Answering these questions will give way to you know not only what you want to achieve, but also, knowing the process which you will follow to do so.

 Day trading isn’t for everyone, it does require time and effort, it is accessible and with some markets open 24 hours during weekdays, there is always going to be an opportunity.

-How to avoid pitfalls of Day Trading?
+How to Avoid Pitfalls of Day Trading?

 Close to 80% of traders fail and or lose money whilst in the markets.
 The majority of these are new, inexperienced and usually always often fall for the same traps and pitfalls.
 Trading is sometimes sold or shown to be the vehicle to drive you to your financial successes, in a very short period of time.
 This narrative is easily embraced by most, as we hold hope that there is the holy-grail available to us, and solving all of our concerns in a short span of time.
 This is false, but how does a trader avoid falling for this trap?